 We welcome you to worship with us this holiday season.
-Rosh Hashanah begins fairly early this year, on Sunday evening, September 9.
-Yom Kippur follows a week later beginning with the Kol Nidre service on Tuesday evening September 18.
+Rosh Hashanah begins late in September this year, on Sunday evening, September 29.
+Yom Kippur follows a week later beginning with the Kol Nidre service on Tuesday evening October 8.
 As always, we will have options on Rosh Hashanah and Yom Kippur of different styled services to meet your family’s needs.
 These range from the traditional adult service in the sanctuary, to shorter and more lively youth services, to a young children’s service.
 There will also be babysitting and snacks available for young children.

 Highlights of the season include our outdoor Tashlich gathering and potluck dinner on the first day of Rosh Hashanah and our community Break-the-Fast at the conclusion of Yom Kippur.
 We also look forward to Cantor Jill Rabin joining us once again.
 Her beautiful chanting of the traditional holiday melodies pulls us immediately into the spirit of the season.

 If you are new to our community, the High Holidays present an excellent opportunity to get involved, to meet new people and to make new friends.
 Contact the synagogue office or email@example.com for further information on how you and your family can participate.

 The High Holiday service schedule can be found on the HOME page and on the calendar.